Vinayak-Pawar/Vinayak-Pawar/README.md

 - 🔭 I’m currently working on **Computer Vision Projects**

-- 🌱 I’m currently learning **I am continuously expanding my knowledge and skills in the latest technologies to become a proficient Full Stack AI Software Engineer and MLOps Engineer, dedicated to achieving excellence in the field.**
+- 🌱  **I am continuously expanding my knowledge and skills in the latest technologies to become a proficient Full Stack AI Software Engineer and MLOps Engineer, dedicated to achieving excellence in the field.**

 - 💬 Ask me about **Artificial Intelligence, Full Stack Technologies and Cloud Technology**